aws/sagemaker-pytorch-inference-toolkit/README.rst

 Running the tests
 -----------------

-Running the tests requires installation of the SageMaker PyTorch Container code and its test dependencies.
+Running the tests requires installation of the SageMaker PyTorch Serving Container code and its test dependencies.

 ::